Blog

 Alumni spotlights are among the most engaging types of content you can publish.
 They celebrate former employees, strengthen community ties, and highlight the lasting impact of your organization's culture.
 Whether in a newsletter, blog, or LinkedIn post, a well-written spotlight builds pride and connection across your alumni network.

-With the right prompt, you can turn rough notes into a polished, professional story effortlessly, without losing voice or quality.
+With the right prompt, you can turn brief summaries or unstructured information into a warm, professional story that’s ready to publish.

 - Name: Sarah L., now VP of Strategy at EcoTech